 deletedPatients collectiondeletedUsers collectionlogging collectionEach record includes an expiresAt field that indicates when the record becomes eligible for permanent removal.

-In some cases, you may need to remove deleted records before their scheduled expiration date.
+Automated daily cleanup handles the removal of expired records.
+In some cases, specific deleted records may need to be removed before their scheduled expiration date.
 This can be accomplished by directly accessing the MongoDB database.

 The MongoDB database runs inside Docker containers as a replica set.
 To access it: